rickstaa/adsb-dashboards/cron/README.md

 This folder contains some cronjobs I use with the dashboards.

--   **prom_backup.sh**: A cronjob I use to backup snapshots of the Prometheus database to an external USB (see <https://prometheus.io/docs/prometheus/latest/querying/api/#snapshot>).
+-   **prom_snapshot.sh**: A cronjob I use to automatically create prometheus snapshots (see <https://prometheus.io/docs/prometheus/latest/querying/api/#snapshot>).
 This can be replaced using any external storage provider (see <https://prometheus.io/docs/operating/integrations/>).

 ## How to use